Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 >     - `ParameterDefinition` class houses all useful parameter metadata, such as its data type in sql, corresponding CLR/.NET data type, whether it has a default value specified in config, and the default value config defines.
 It also holds parameter type (IN/OUT), but this isn't currently being used.

 <br/>

+> ### `RuntimeConfigValidator.cs`
+> - `ValidateEntitiesDoNotGenerateDuplicateQueries` should skip check for Stored-Procedures.

+> ### `SchemaConverter.cs` and `GraphQLSchemaCreator.cs`
+> - Generate a GraphQL object type from a SQL table/view/stored-procedure definition, combined with the runtime config entity information

 > ### `SqlMetadataProvider.cs`
 > - Problem: when we draw metadata from the database schema, we implicitly check if each entity specified in config exists in the database.
 Path: in `Startup.cs`, the `PerformOnConfigChangeAsync()` method invokes `InitializeAsync()` of the metadata provider bound at runtime, which then invokes `PopulateTableDefinitionForEntities()`.
 Several steps down the stack `FillSchemaForTableAsync()` is called, which performs a `SELECT * FROM {table_name}` for the given entity and adds the resulting `DataTable` object to the `EntitiesDataSet` class variable.
 Unfortunately, stored procedure metadata cannot be queried using the same syntax.
 As such, running the select statement on a stored procedure source name will cause a Sql exception to surface and result in runtime initialization failure.